Non-minimally coupled electromagnetic fields and observable implications for primordial black holes

 \section{Conclusions and Discussions}

-In this work, we carried out a detailed analysis of the propagation of photons that are non-minimally coupled to gravity.
-To obtain a constraint on the coupling parameter, we calculated the deflection angle of a photon in the vicinity of a dynamical, spherically symmetric black hole described by the Sultana-Dyer space-time.
-To our knowledge, the detailed evaluation of the deflection angle in a black-hole space-time to constrain the non-minimal coupling parameter is new.
-Using the Eikonal approximation, we obtained the dispersion relations for the two modes of polarization of electromagnetic fields in Schwarzschild and Sultana-Dyer space-times.
+In this work, we carried out a detailed analysis of the propagation of non-minimally coupled photons to gravity.
+To obtain a constraint on the coupling parameter, we calculated the deflection angle of a photon in the vicinity of a dynamical, spherically symmetric black hole described by the Sultana-Dyer spacetime.
+To our knowledge, the detailed evaluation of the deflection angle in a black-hole spacetime to constrain the non-minimal coupling parameter is new.

+Using the Eikonal approximation, we obtained the dispersion relations for the two polarization modes of electromagnetic fields in Schwarzschild and Sultana-Dyer spacetimes.
 We showed that the two dispersion relations corresponding to the two polarizations differ from Schwarzschild and Kerr [cf. Eq. \eqref{eq:dispersion_relation_sch}].
 In the case of Schwarzschild and Kerr, the two dispersions are quadratic, and the modifications to the dispersion relation occur in the $p_{(3)}$ component of the momentum.